How secure is Xaman?

 How is that different from a cold/hard wallet?

-It is no different.
+It is no difference.
 Whether an account is generated off line or online, there is no difference in the total number of possible accounts.
 The chances of guessing your account secret is the same.

 Why you are always telling people to protect their Secret Numbers?